sassoftware/viya4-monitoring-kubernetes/monitoring/README.md

 ## Update Monitoring Components

 Updates in-place are supported.
-To update, pull/clone the desired version of this repository, then re-run the `deploy_monitoring_cluster.sh` and/or `deploy_monitoring_viya.sh` scripts to pick up the latest versions of the applications, dashboards, service
+To update, pull and clone the desired version of this repository, then re-run the `deploy_monitoring_cluster.sh` and/or `deploy_monitoring_viya.sh` scripts to pick up the latest versions of the applications, dashboards, service